Frequently Asked Questions (FAQ)

 How long does the course last?

-The bootcamp lasts for approximately 19 weeks from September to January.
-After you complete the coursework, we will facilitate training on skills that will help you take the next step in your career, such as CV and cover letter writing, freelancing and starting your own business.
+The bootcamp lasts approximately 4.5 months.
+After you complete the coursework, we will facilitate training on skills that will help you take the next step in your career as a developer, such as CV and cover letter writing.

 Will I get a job at the end of the course?